-In addition to “nuts” and “crazy” (or “going crazy”) and “insane” (see the last couple posts), a few other slangy synonyms regarding being mentally unwell—among many others too numerous to mention—are “losing one’s mind,” “nervous breakdown,” and “going mad.”
+In addition to “nuts” and “crazy” (or “going crazy”) and “insane” a few other slangy synonyms regarding being mentally unwell—among many others too numerous to mention—are “losing one’s mind,” “nervous breakdown,” and “going mad.”
 Such terms are often used loosely, usually not intending harm, but it’s important to recognize how and when we use them, as these words can feel stigmatizing and/or offensive to some.

 Even the commonly used term “mental illness” is not acceptable to many.

 Below are some quotes using the above examples of “psycholanguage” (meaning “words about the psyche”):

 Jane Wagner (The Search for Signs of Intelligent Life in the Universe): “See, the human mind is kind of like…a piñata.
 When it breaks open, there’s a lot of surprises inside.
 Once you get the piñata perspective, you see that losing your mind can be a peak experience.”